ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 * `5` and `3` must appear before `{"j": 4}` and `4`,
 * `[{"j": 4}]` must appear before `{"j": 4}`, and
 * `{"j": 4}` must appear before `4`.

+The example above with the query `$.o..[*, *]` shows that a selector may produce nodelists in distinct orders each time it appears in the descendant segment.

 ## Semantics of `null` {#null-semantics}